 As it climbs a little it enters a lush podocarp forest with superb specimens of Halls totara, tree fern/kātote and miro.
 There are also good stands of healthy, regenerating kahikatea, New Zealand’s tallest native tree.
 As kahikatea thrives in fertile soil, that has usually become farmland, regenerating stands like this are very rare.

 After the forest the track passes through open shrubland to then cut downhill and finish at John Bull Gully picnic area.
-There’s a choice of returning the same way for great views of Taieri Mouth and Moturata/Taieri Island or carrying on in the same direction on the Clutha District Council’s Millenium track, which links with Taieri Ferry Road that, in turn, comes out on SH1.
+There’s a choice of returning the same way for great views of Taieri Mouth and Moturata/Taieri Island or carrying on in the same direction for approximately 4 km on the Clutha District Council’s Millennium track, which links with Taieri Ferry Road that, in turn, comes out on SH1.

 To reach Taieri Mouth take the coastal road, south of Dunedin, via Green Island and Brighton to Taieri Mouth.
 Cross the bridge and turn right to reach the track start.